 In today’s world EDI is often a requirement to get new business or to start a relationship with a new trading partner.
 It is intended to automate business transactions and remove as much of the cost in trading as possible.

-With the objective of efficiency, why send EDI out for processing when EDI can be organized and transacted from right inside your business system?
-Purchase orders are sent automatically, and invoices are generated automatically.
+With the objective of efficiency, why send EDI out for processing when EDI can be managed right inside your business system?
+Purchase orders are sent, and invoices are generated automatically.
 All EDI documents are transacted where they belong in your business system – orders with sales orders and invoices with invoices.

 And everything is easily recognized in your D365 Business Central user interface.
 You can use Business Central drill-down to see the business detail you need.
 There is no need to learn a new system or new user interface.